survivejs/webpack-book/manuscript/optimizing_build/02_setting_environment_variables.md

 // if (false) means the block can be dropped entirely
 ```

 This is the core idea of `DefinePlugin`.
 We can toggle parts of code using this kind of mechanism.
-A good minifier is able to perform the analysis for us and enable/disable entire portions of it as we prefer.
+A good minifier is able to perform the analysis for us and enable/disable entire portions of the code as we prefer.

 T> [babel-plugin-transform-define](https://www.npmjs.com/package/babel-plugin-transform-define) can achieve the same result without webpack.